Conveniently located to serve Scottsdale and Phoenix

-Eyelid lift surgery can correct sagging eyelids, pouches beneath the eyes and excess folds around the eyes.
+Eyelid surgery, also known as blepharoplasty, can correct sagging eyelids, pouches beneath the eyes and excess folds around the eyes.
 This surgical procedure involves the removal of excess skin and fat on the upper and lower eyelids and is often done in conjunction with other facial cosmetic surgery procedures, including facelift and brow lift.
+At The Pogue Center, we strive to provide the best eyelid surgery results Scottsdale has to offer.

 Prior to your surgical procedure, a complete medical history is taken to evaluate your general health.
 Dr. Pogue will conduct a thorough examination of the eyes and face to determine the most effective surgical approach.
 The amount, type, and distribution of excess skin are carefully noted.
 During your consultation, Dr. Pogue will go over the anesthesia to be used, the procedures, what results you can reasonably expect, and the possible risks and complications of the surgery.
 An examination by an ophthalmologist may be recommended.
 The areas to be treated will be marked, and photographs are usually taken before and after surgery in order to evaluate the final results.